-Our flavors are completely the product of what we do on the front-end of the brewing process.
-We have fine-tuned our recipes of high-quality organic teas, herbs, and dried fruits that are steeped together to make our flavor profiles.
-No altering is done after the fermentation is complete, making our kombucha truly 100% raw.
-It would be easier to make a large batch of ‘plain’ kombucha with a cheap tea and then flavor it after with juices or other flavoring agents, but we’re tea people and we believe in the art behind the flavor.
+It would be easier to make a large batch of ‘plain’ kombucha with a cheap tea but we’re tea people and we believe in the art behind the flavor.
 If you love the taste of our kombucha compared to a lot of other kombuchas out there, this is the reason.

 - Organic acids: acetic acid, lactic acid, propionic acid, glucuronic acid and gluconic acid.
-These organic acids are known to improve bioavailability of vitamins, prevent accumulation of heavy metals and insoluble oxalates, inhibit pathogenic bacteria, support joint health, modulate immunity and prevent cancer proliferation.
+These organic acids are known to improve bioavailability of vitamins, prevent accumulation of heavy metals and insoluble oxalates, inhibit pathogenic bacteria, support joint health and modulate immunity.

 Is there caffeine in Brew Dr. Kombucha?

-There are about 15 mg of caffeine in an entire 14 fl oz bottle of Brew Dr. That is a lot less than a cup of coffee (95 mg per 8 fl oz) and even green tea (25 mg per 8 fl oz).
-The reason there is so much less is that the fermentation process consumes the caffeine while creating the wonderful mix of probiotics in kombucha.
+There is less than 15 mg of caffeine in a traditional 14 fl oz bottle of Brew Dr. Kombucha.
+That is a lot less than a cup of coffee (95 mg per 8 fl oz) or green tea (25 mg per 8 fl oz) — that’s about the same as a decaf cup of coffee.
+The reason there is so much less caffeine is that the fermentation process consumes the caffeine while creating the wonderful mix of live and active cultures in kombucha.

 Has this kombucha been pasteurized (is it raw)?

-Brew Dr. Kombucha is 100% raw.
-We wouldn’t dream of pasteurizing (cooking to death) all of those wonderful live and active probiotics.
+Brew Dr. Kombucha is raw and unpasteurized, which preserves all of those wonderful naturally occurring live and active cultures.